Enaree: West Asian influences

 During the 7th century BC, the Scythians expanded into West Asia, during which time the Scythian religion was influenced by the religions of the peoples of the Fertile Crescent.
 The Scythians believed that the androgyny of the Enarei originated during this period from a curse by the goddess Artimpasa to the perpetrators of the sack of the temple in Ascalon of the goddess Astarte.
 She was an androgynous vegetation-fertility goddess who was believed to have the ability to change men into women and women into men, and whom the Scythians identified with their own goddess, Artimpasa.
 This curse was believed to be inherited by the descendants of the perpetrators of the sack.
 The androgyny of the Enarei was thus also typical of the cult of the Levantine celestial ʿAštart.

 For the Scythians, the Enarei combined the traits of both the "transformed" shaman of the steppe peoples and the gender non-conforming priests of the West Asian Great Goddess, such as the Kelabim of ʿAštart, the Galli of Kubeleya, and the Megabyzoi or Megabyxoi of Ephesian Artemis.

 Greek writers recorded the curse origin story as resulting from the sack of the temple of Aphrodite Ourania, because they equated her with Astarte.
 Other Greek historians created further origin stories for the Enarei.
 The Greek Pseudo-Hippocrates later ascribed the androgyny of the Enarei to impotency caused by the Scythians' practise of riding horses and wearing trousers.
 The Greek Clement of Alexandria explained the Enarei's androgyny as a disease of feminization spread by the androgynous Scythian philosopher Anacharsis.

 Heredity and age

 The Scythians believed the Enarei were repeatedly born into the same family lines.
 Given the hereditary nature of the Enarei and the descriptions of Astarte's curse, the Enarei appear to have lived their early lives as men, with their gender-altering transformation happening later in their lives.

-Sexuality

-The Enarei engaged in same-sex eroticism and did not have heterosexual intercourse.
-There is not enough evidence to conclude whether they practiced ritual castration or not.
-The writings of Greek historians like Pseudo-Hippocrates suggest that they played the receptive role during anal intercourse.